solygambas/swift-projects/03-executive-timer/README.md

 ## Features

-- creating a new SwiftUI Xcode project for iOS.
+- creating a SwiftUI Xcode project for iOS.
 - creating the basic elements of the UI.
 - making the timer update the UI.